pmhahn/pmhahn.github.io/_posts/2024-01-28-multi-vm-cloning.md

 ```

 This can be simplified by using MACVLAN:
-In contrast to *bridging* is does not need to learn MAC addresses as all (internal) MAC addressea are always known.
+In contrast to *bridging* is does not need to learn MAC addresses as all (internal) MAC addresses are always known.
 The downside is that it cannot be used for host-to-VM communication directly.

 ```